netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 With clever leverage of polysemy into "WORDZ" - as a positive thing!

-By principle, turning a disadvantage of language into an advantage for human/AI comprehension.
+> By principle, turning a disadvantage of into an advantage for human/AI comprehension.

+#### ANTI-FRAGILITY:

+> The ability for language to heal from misnomer.

-This is an example of a self_healing_language, borrowed from the the concept of anti-fragility.
+Is an example of a self_healing_language, borrowed from the the concept of anti-fragility.

 And why the collective concept of all language fragilities - is called FRAGILE_ENGLISH.